Anadea/anadea_blog/content/posts/top-ai-agent-development-companies/index.md

 #### Anadea

 Anadea builds custom AI agents as part of full-cycle product development, for clients who want a long-term engineering partner.
-Founded in 2000 and headquartered in Alicante, Spain, it runs a team of 50 to 249 specialists and has focused on AI and ML since 2019, through its R&D unit Tensorway.
+Founded in 2000 and headquartered in Alicante, Spain, it runs a team of 50 to 249 specialists and has focused on AI and ML since 2019.
 Its AI work centers on LangChain and LangGraph, applied to machine learning, NLP, and conversational systems.

 Anadea has delivered agents including a deal-sourcing agent for a private equity firm that speeds investment data preparation, and a legal-document agent that cuts medical record review from days to minutes.
 It works across fintech, healthcare, real estate, and eLearning, and its projects are compliant with GDPR, HIPAA, ISO 9001, and ISO 27001.
 Pricing runs $25 to $49 per hour on a time-and-materials or dedicated-team model, and it holds a 4.8-star Clutch rating across 35 reviews.